Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Model

-However, in addition to 1D sequential positions, tables have structured rows and columns that contain critical two-dimensional and hierarchical information, and they are also desirable to be explicitly or implicitly encoded.

-Works such as Tapas~\cite{herzig2020tapas}, MATE~\cite{eisenschlos2021mate}, TABBIE~\cite{iida2021tabbie}, and TUTA~\cite{wang2021tuta}, learn column and row encodings based on column/row IDs.
-Both of them show increased performance.
+In addition to 1D sequential positions, tables have structured rows and columns that contain two-dimensional and hierarchical information.
+Works such as TaPas, MATE, and TUTA, learned column/row embeddings based on column/row IDs and showed increased performance.
 However, considering hierarchical structures, as Figure~\ref{fig:realtable} (c) shows, column/row encoding results in limited representation capability.
-TUTA~\cite{wang2021tuta} further devised a bi-dimensional coordinate tree structure to jointly encode the spatial and hierarchical positions and designed explicit/implicit tree-based positional embeddings.
+TUTA further devised explicit/implicit tree-based positional embeddings to jointly encode the spatial and hierarchical positions and showed significant effectiveness on generally structured tables.
+However, it has not proved helpful for downstream tasks that only involve flat and relational tables.